Gromov-Witten/Pairs correspondence for the quintic 3-fold: Relative theories

 For the absolute geometry $X$, the product $X^s$ naturally parameterizes $s$ ordered (possibly coincident) points on $X$.
 For the relative geometry $X/D$, the moduli space of $s$ ordered (possibly coincident) points

 is a more subtle space.
 The points are not allowed to lie on the relative divisor $D$.
 When the points approach $D$, the target $X$ degenerates.
-The resulting moduli space $(X/D)^s$ is a nonsingular Deligne-Mumford stack.
+The resulting moduli space $(X/D)^s$ is a nonsingular variety.
 Let

 consisting of the small diagonal where all the points $p_i$ are coincident.
 As a variety, $\Delta_{\mathsf{rel}}$ is isomorphic to $X$.

 The space $(X/D)^s$ is a special case of well-known constructions in relative geometry.
 For example, $(X/D)^2$ consists of 6 strata: